How to Easily Backup Your Squarespace Website

 takinf screenshot From Squarespace website By Awesome Shot.

-Finally, capture full-page screenshots for every webpage on your site, excluding blog posts to save time and effort.
-This visual reference can be invaluable if you ever need to recreate your website.
-I personally use the Full Page Screen Capture Chrome extension for this purpose.
+Just make sure you screenshot every page on your site except your blog posts if you are short on time or resources.
+This visual reference will be crucial if you ever need to recreate your website.
+For this, I use the Full Page Screen Capture Chrome extension.

 Previous